 National Constitution Center

-On October 1, the Penn Museum will begin accepting reservations for groups up to 10 people, with one group per hour permitted.
+Once reopened, the Penn Museum will begin accepting reservations for groups up to 10 people, with one group per hour permitted.
 The museum, which recently renovated its main entrance as well as its Middle East, Mexico and Central America, and Africa galleries, will offer guided tours for up to five people at a time, however groups of 10 who wish to stay together can self-guide their way through the galleries.
 Adult group tours are also available in a virtual format, including online gallery tours and a digital version of the museum’s popular Ancient Alcohol After Hours experience.
 For more information on Penn Museum’s group tour experience, click here.
 To book a virtual group tour program, click here.

 Eastern State Penitentiary